bjmdigital/blokki/README.md

 This command will create a `blokki.zip` file in the repo directory.

 This `.zip` file shall have the `vendors` and `build` directory and excluding the `src` directory.
 For details please check `.npmignore` file.

 #### Step 2: Creating a Release

 Go to [Releases](https://github.com/bjmdigital/blokki/releases) section in Github and create a new release.
-You should create a new tag name corresponding to the new plugin version number and upload the `blokki.zip` to the release assets.
+You should create a new tag name corresponding to the new plugin version number (Prefix the tag with `v` so that it does not conflict with the same branch name) and upload the `blokki.zip` to the release assets.
-You may rename the `blokki.zip` to include the version number. e.g. `blokki-v1.0.1.zip`

 Once you created a new release, remove the `blokki.zip` file from the plugin repo directory that was created in Step-1 above.